IllDepence/Canvas-Indexer/README.md

 &zwnj; | sort\_bottom | &zwnj; | comma seperated list defining the end

 ## Run
-### Crawler

-    $ source venv/bin/activate
-    $ python3 run_crawler.py

-#### Notes

-* The crawler is designed to be run periodically.
-On its first run it will go through an Activity Stream in its entirety, subsequent runs will only regard Activities that occured *after* the previous run.
-* In its current state the crawler indexes only the label value pairs given in a IIIF resource's [metadata](http://iiif.io/api/presentation/2.1/#metadata) property.

-### Search API

     $ source venv/bin/activate
     $ python3 run.py [debug]